enklein/ux-toolkit/discover/user-group-personas.md

 ## Keys to Effective Personas
 In making user group personas (or any personas), keep these three points in mind:
 1. **Use Data & Real Insights.** Review analytics data, interview users, and survey users.
-Gather real data and fine verifiable pain points in your users' experiences with the product (or competitors).
+Gather real data and find verifiable pain points in your users' experiences with the product (or competitors).
 2. **Design Fast.** Better understand users' goals, frustrations, and likes with a product or process.
 Document these quickly and move on.
 3. **Skip the Fluff.** Use only what's important.
 If you want to add more, make sure it's important contextual information, rather than filler.
 You don't need a fake name, imaginary grandchildren, and their favorite app, but information on how they connect with the product to achieve their goals is valuable.